-- 73. Al systems allow a wide range of data sets to be consolidated to analyse data and make decisions.
+- 78. Al systems allow a wide range of data sets to be consolidated and analysed to support decision making.
 Insurers therefore need effective data governance processes.
 Al systems can be susceptible to biases and other stereotypes present in training and secondary data sources.
 Bias could inadvertently be programmed into Al system protocols, leading to unfair or discriminatory decisions if not properly managed.
-Furthermore, Al systems can be used to manipulate or exploit consumers' behavioural biases, such as their willingness to pay or propensity to shop around at the renewal stage of the contract, potentially leading to unfair or unethical outcomes. - 74.
-The protection of fundamental rights is enshrined in international treaties, national constitutions and/or legal systems.
-It is therefore important to ensure that the use of AI systems does not diminish the protection of fundamental rights, including the right be free from unlawful discrimination. - 75.
-However, it is important to recognise that there is a distinction between: - Unfair exclusion of, and discrimination against, certain consumers; and - Lawful risk differentiation and risk-based pricing where the decision of whether to provide coverage and what premium to charge a customer is connected to the customer's level of risk. - 76.
-The IAIS' "Draft Application Paper on how to achieve fair treatment for diverse consumers" further explores this distinction and recommends that the insurance industry take active steps to reduce unconscious biases, use of stereotypes and discrimination in their business processes and throughout their corporate culture.
-It also elaborates on ways to make the application of riskbased pricing and commercial decisions on what coverage to offer and to whom more inclusive to a broader range of consumers.13
+Furthermore, Al systems can be used to manipulate or exploit consumers' behavioural biases, such as their willingness to pay or propensity to shop around at the renewal stage of the contract.
+While these pricing practices may exist with and without the use of Al systems, they can potentially lead to unfair or unethical outcomes if there are no adequate governance and risk management measures in place. - 79.
+Protection against unlawful discrimination is enshrined in international treaties and jurisdictional legal systems.
+It is therefore important that the use of Al systems does not diminish such

-- 77. ICP 19 requires that insurers and intermediaries treat customers fairly both before a contract is entered into and through to the point at which all obligations under a contract have been satisfied.
-This requirement promotes fair consumer outcomes at each stage of the product life cycle (further elaborated in ICP 19.0.2)14 and encompasses concepts such as "ethical behaviour, acting in good faith and the prohibition of abusive practices" (ICP 19.0.3).
-Furthermore, as with other dimensions of conduct of business, what is considered to be fair or ethical is closely linked with "jurisdictions' tradition, culture, legal regime and the degree of development of the insurance sector" (ICP 19.0.3). - 78.
-This section elaborates on the key fairness and ethical considerations arising from AI systems and proposes ways to address them.
+- protections.
+However, it is important to differentiate between unlawful discrimination versus lawful risk differentiation and risk-based pricing, where the decision of whether to provide coverage and what premium to charge a customer is connected to the customer's level of risk.
+16 - 80.
+ICP 19 requires that insurers and intermediaries treat customers fairly both before a contract is entered into and through to the point at which all obligations under a contract have been satisfied.
+Treating customers fairly applies where Al models are being used.
+This requirement promotes fair consumer outcomes at each stage of the product life cycle (further elaborated in ICP 19.0.2)17 and encompasses concepts such as "ethical behaviour, acting in good faith and the prohibition of abusive practices" (ICP 19.0.3). - 81.
+Insurers should adopt a fairness-by-design approach, embedding fairness into Al governance and risk management.
+Building on Section 5, which includes relevant measures from a fairness perspective, this section elaborates on further key fairness and ethical considerations arising from AI systems and proposes ways to address them.
+As with other dimensions of conduct of business, what is considered to be fair or ethical is closely linked with "jurisdictions' tradition, culture, legal regime and the degree of development of the insurance sector" (ICP 19.0.3).